Skip to content

 See =SUBSET() formula example

-You can provide a valid MDX expression or use TeamOne subset syntax:
+You can provide a valid MDX expression or use TeamOne subset syntax to define a set of elements.
+The following formats are supported:

 USERNAME() function